 - A student shall not normally be permitted to register for more than a total of 24 modules at Intermediate and Honours levels combined.
 Retaking a module (see Section 3.2 Regulation 33) counts as a separate registration for the purposes of this regulation.
 Students given credit in accordance with the APL regulations and procedures shall be permitted a proportionately reduced total number of module registrations (See Section 10.1).
-A student who withdraws from his or her course (see Section 9.1, Regulation 39), or intermits with permission before the second week of the first semester of the academic year in which she/he is enrolled(see Section 9.1, Regulations 32-38) shall not have the modules for which he or she was registered included in the total number of module registrations. - 51a A student enrolled on a Preparatory course shall not normally be permitted to register more than a total of 16 modules, although course specific regulations may specify a lower number. - 51b A student enrolled on a Foundation degree shall not normally be permitted to register for more than a total of 24 modules at Certificate and Intermediate levels. - 51c A student enrolled on a Higher National Diploma course shall not normally be permitted to register for more than a total of 24 modules at Certificate and Intermediate levels combined.
-A student enrolled on a Higher National Certificate course shall not normally be permitted to register for more than a total of 15 modules at Certificate and Intermediate levels combined.
+A student who withdraws from his or her course (see Section 9.1, Regulation 39), or intermits with permission before the second week of the first semester of the academic year in which she/he is enrolled(see Section 9.1, Regulations 32-38) shall not have the modules for which he or she was registered included in the total number of module registrations. - A student enrolled on a Preparatory course shall not normally be permitted to register more than a total of 16 modules, although course specific regulations may specify a lower number. - A student enrolled on a Foundation degree shall not normally be permitted to register for more than a total of 24 modules at Certificate and Intermediate levels. - A student enrolled on a Higher National Diploma course shall not normally be permitted to register for more than a total of 24 modules at Certificate and Intermediate levels combined.
+A student enrolled on a Higher National Certificate course shall not normally be permitted to register for more than a total of 15 modules at Certificate and Intermediate levels combined. - Once a student has met the requirements for their intended award they shall not be eligible to register for any additional modules.
+A student may only decline an award to enable them to undertake any outstanding eligible first assessments/reassessments.

-- 52 Students shall be able to study full-time, part-time, during the day and/or the evening or by distance learning or any other approved mode of delivery as stated in the relevant course specification.
+- Students shall be able to study full-time, part-time, during the day and/or the evening or by distance learning or any other approved mode of delivery as stated in the relevant course specification.
 Students shall be able to switch between modes of study without loss of standing. - A full-time programme of study shall normally comprise 4 modules (60 credits) in a semester (8 modules (120 credits) in an academic year).
 Exceptionally, an authorised programme approver may approve a full-time programme that comprises 7 modules (105 credits) in an academic year or, a maximum of 10 modules (150 credits) (no more than 5 modules (75 credits) per semester); this will be established at the outset of the academic year and not retrospectively.
 Such arrangements exclude transferred credit.
-A part-time programme of study shall be one comprising no more than 6 modules (90 credits) in an academic year and no more than 3 modules (45 credits) in a semester. - 54 Where a student is taking no more than 6 modules (90 credits) and is repeating one or more modules from a previous year or does not need to take more than 6 modules (90 credits) in an academic year to complete their level, they may be designated as part time repeating on a full time course.
+A part-time programme of study shall be one comprising no more than 6 modules (90 credits) in an academic year and no more than 3 modules (45 credits) in a semester. - Where a student is taking no more than 6 modules (90 credits) and is repeating one or more modules from a previous year or does not need to take more than 6 modules (90 credits) in an academic year to complete their level, they may be designated as part time repeating on a full time course.
 A student's mode of study will be formally designated by the University at the outset of a student's academic year and will be amended only if their authorised programme of study changes or where their programme is such that their mode of study changes from one semester to another.